THOMASELOVE/431-classes-2026/class06/README.md

 9. I am a dancer, and I like to dance when I am working.
 10. Dr. Love has performed in the musical *Sweeney Todd* (his all time favorite musical) three times, playing the Beadle, Judge Turpin, and the title role in separate Northeast Ohio productions.

+## The Fantasticks

+If you want to see a rehearsal video of me looking silly, visit <https://www.youtube.com/shorts/W2FGydkArEU>.